 Can I Sue For Wrongful Death Due to Coronavirus?

-There are over 2,000 confirmed cases of the coronavirus here in Florida as of March 25th, with potentially millions of cases yet to come, according to ClickOrlando.
-The coronavirus, or COVID-19, has the nation on lockdown, or at least a watered down version of lockdown called “social isolation.”
+There are over 2,000 confirmed cases of the coronavirus here in Florida as of March 25th, 2020, with potentially millions of cases yet to come, according to ClickOrlando.
+The coronavirus, or COVID-19, has the nation on lockdown, or at least a watered-down version of lockdown called “social isolation.”
 Whether federal and state government initiatives to stop the spread of this deadly virus are enough, or if hundreds of thousands of Americans lose their lives due to inaction, only time will tell.
 What we do know is that in the months to come, Americans and Floridians will start to question whether another party—possibly a doctor, employer, business owner, or consumer product manufacturer—had a hand in the death of a loved one.
-Wrongful death lawsuits are certainly going to arise from the global coronavirus pandemic, and an Ocala attorney is here to answer your questions.
+Wrongful death lawsuits are certainly going to arise from the global coronavirus pandemic, and a Florida wrongful death attorney is here to answer your questions.

 If a doctor or nurse knew he or she was sick with the coronavirus and treated a patient in the ER for a broken ankle, then passed along the virus to that patient, can the doctor or nurse be sued?
 Can a hospital be sued for not treating an elderly person for COVID-19 because there are not enough beds?
 These are questions that we may not know the answer for quite some time.
 At the time of this writing, it is too early to know if a medical malpractice claim for failure to properly treat coronavirus stands a chance in court.
 The federal government or Florida state government may, in the future, create legislation that affects coronavirus medical malpractice claims.

 Premises Liability and Employer Liability for COVID-19